I hope everyone who celebrates at this time of year had a wonderful Christmas. How quickly a week has gone by!

 “Oh my goodness!”
 I muttered and ran for the door in excitement.

-Out in the garden I sped down the path as best as I could, and ahead of me I could see Paul struggling with something huge on the end of his line.
+Out in the garden I sped down the path as best as I could, and ahead of me I could see Tim struggling with something huge on the end of his line.
 There was a splash, far out in the river, a shrill noise from the reel and then a muffled curse from Tim that sounded very rude.
 He stood back from the edge, the rod straight in his hand, and I stopped my gallop across the lawn.
 He heard me and turned around.

 “It’s gone, Mum, it’s bloody well gone,” and he sounded so very miserable that I forgave him his curse.

 I walked down towards him and he turned back to the water and reeled in his line.
-I saw the little artificial bait come out of the water and Paul was examining it closely as I got close.
+I saw the little artificial bait come out of the water and Tim was examining it closely as I got close.

 “It’s bent the hook out, Mum,” and he showed me the straightened hook.
 “Blast, blast and blast.”
 I preferred these curses to the other, I decided.
 “Still,” he added, “At least I know there are pike in the river.
 Golly, it wasn’t half massive!” and he turned to me with a grin.